 Inside America’s secretive biolabs.

-Friday May 29th 2015, 10:00 AMA USA TODAY Network investigation reveals that hundreds of lab mistakes, safety violations and near-miss incidents have occurred in biological laboratories coast to coast in recent years, putting scientists, their colleagues and sometimes even the public at risk.
+Monday November 02nd 2015, 9:00 AMA USA TODAY Network investigation reveals that hundreds of lab mistakes, safety violations and near-miss incidents have occurred in biological laboratories coast to coast in recent years, putting scientists, their colleagues and sometimes even the public at risk.
 [News Source]

 Flies, worms and crickets crawl onto EU policymakers’ menu.